The Best Way to Control Your Spending

 Previous limits - displayed only if you have changed the budget limit in the past.
 It allows you to view and edit previous budget limits.
 Very useful in case if you use carry over for your budgets.

 Tags - this option is displayed only if have enabled tags in the app settings.
 You can filter by or exclude particular tags from a budget.

 John likes going out with his friends every weekend.
 However, he wants to limit this kind of spending to $500 per month.
-He creates a budget with the limit of $500 that starts today and includes the following categories into his budget: night clubs, cafes, restaurants.
+He creates a budget with a limit of $500 that starts today and includes the following categories into his budget: night clubs, cafes, restaurants.

 Mary loves fancy dresses.
 She wants to limit her spending on dresses to $200 per month, however, she wants to be able to save money for a more expensive dress once in a while.
 She creates a monthly $200 budget for dresses with the carry over option enabled.
-This way she can spend less for a few months to save some money and spend it later for an expensive dress.
+This way she can spend less for a few months to save some money and spend it later on an expensive dress.